The 10 Commandments of Process Mapping

 Commandment #8: Thou shalt not employ process mapping willy-nilly

 Not everything in your business can and should be mapped.
 Equally, process mapping may not always be the right solution in order to identify improvements in every situation.
-In 4 Common Process Mapping Mistakes, contributor Shu-wing Pang argues that "process mapping tends to be more effective on transformational and transactional processes.
+In 4 Common Process Mapping Mistakes, contributor Shu-wing Pang argues that it "tends to be more effective on transformational and transactional processes.
 Performing process mapping on a high-level and open-ended decision-making process may not yield the best results in identifying improvement opportunities."
-Make sure you’re using process mapping for situations where it is most likely to drive results.
+Make sure you're using process mapping for situations where it is most likely to drive results.

 Commandment #9: Thou shalt not bear false witness against what’s really going on in your business

 Process mapping should expose the good and the bad about what’s happening in your business and shouldn't gloss over the "bad" or unexpected things.
 It’s by surfacing the truth about what's happening that you'll be able to identify what needs to change.